haved/DafCompiler/README.md

 ### Building
 **Dependencies**
 - Boost filesystem
-- LLVM 5.0.x
+- LLVM

+The compiler is linked to the shared library libLLVM.so, so make sure you have it / build it.
 If you want to build a debug build of the DafCompiler (extra output), you'll need a Debug build of LLVM.
-Start building llvm from source, following their instructions, but supply the `-DCMAKE_BUILD_TARGET=Debug` to cmake.
 See the document Specs/InstallingLLVMFromSource.org for details.
 **NOTE:** If you don't need a debug build of the DafCompiler, just invoke the build script with --release